VelonacepsCalyxEggs/NO_MissionGen/README.md

 PLAYER_TEAM = ""
 FACTIONS = ["Primeva", "Boscali", "Neutral"]

-SAME_TYPE = True  # Set to True for aircraft of the same type MANUAL_TYPE = "COIN"  # Set to a specific type if SAME_TYPE is True MANUAL_SPEED = 300  # Set to a specific speed to manually assign to all aircraft
+SAME_TYPE = True  # Set to True for aircraft to be of the same type MANUAL_TYPE = "COIN"  # Set to a specific type if SAME_TYPE is True MANUAL_SPEED = 300  # Set to a specific speed to manually assign to all aircraft